MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 ## Use an iFrame to embed a search box

 If embedding a script isn't an option for the site, use an iFrame to add the search box.
-Visual customizations are not available when using this method.
+You won't be able to customize the appearance of the search box.

 ```html
 <iframe width="564" height="400" src="https://www.bing.com/business/searchbox"></iframe>